bkloppenborg/bkloppenborg.github.io/_posts/2019-06-12-restic-backup-server.md

     Nice=19
     IOSchedulingClass=idle
     ExecStart=/bin/btrfs scrub start -Bd %f 2>&1

+Check the validity of the systemd files using

+    sudo systemd-analyze verify btrfs-scrub@mnt-backup.service
+    sudo systemd-analyze verify btrfs-scrub@mnt-backup.timer

+Note that the `mnt-backup` text in the in the `systemctl` commands is treated as an argument to the systemd service.
+This argument undergoes string substitution such that `mnt-backup` is interpreted as `/mnt/backup`

-Next we copy and enable the timer and service as follows:
+Next we copy, enable, and start the timer and service as follows:

     sudo cp btrfs-scrub* /etc/systemd/system/
     sudo chmod 644 /etc/systemd/system/btrfs-scrub*
     sudo systemctl enable btrfs-scrub@mnt-backup.timer

-Note that the `mnt-backup` text in the in the `systemctl enable` command is treated as an argument to the systemd service.
-This argument undergoes string substitution such that `mnt-backup` is interpreted as `/mnt/backup`

-Next, ensure everything is setup correctly by executing the scrub manually:

-    sudo systemctl start btrfs-scrub@mnt-backup.service
+    sudo systemctl start btrfs-scrub@mnt-backup.timer

 After the script has executed (automatically) for the first time, check the status with `sudo btrfs scrub status /mnt/backup` or